-Penne Gialle (have also seen it called Penne allo Zafferano) is an Italian pasta dish seasoned with broth and saffron.
-The cooking method definitely intrigued me and the results were delicious.
+Penne Gialle (also called Penne allo Zafferano) is an Italian pasta dish seasoned with broth and saffron.
+The cooking method is what first struck me by surprise.
 Instead of boiling the pasta, heated broth is added a little at a time as if making risotto.
 This method is called Pasta Risottata in Italian.
 The texture was creamy with just the right amount of bite.

 Penne Lisce is a variation of Penne pasta without the ridges.

 If you are using unsalted beef broth, you may need to add a bit of salt to taste.

 I used saffron threads and soaked them in the last 1/2 cup of broth before adding it to the pasta.
 You can also use saffron powder, just make sure it is pure saffron.